-The Start Menu in Windows 10 allows you quick access to programs and apps and perform a quick search for wanted content.
-You can immediately check for unread mails or see calendar appointments.
+The Start Menu in Windows 10 allows you quick access to programs and apps and performs a quick search for wanted content.
+You can immediately check for unread emails or see calendar appointments.

 Besides, you can create a personalized menu of your favorite or most frequently used files, programs, websites, and contacts.
 You do this by pinning, moving, or resizing the items.

 This is an important feature of Windows 10 that will make Windows 8 users green with envy.
 While Windows 10 doesn’t look the same on all your devices it delivers a similar user experience across all platforms running the operating system, whether it is a tablet, phone, laptop, or PC.

 The interface automatically adjusts the layout to the display you’re using, making Windows 10 more intelligent in detecting and responding when users switch between devices.